BlockApex/bundl-subs-solana-program/README.md

 # Bundl Subscriptions Solana Program

+NOTE: THIS BRANCH REFLECTS BUNDLE AS OWNER IP WHEN PEOPLE SUBSCRIBE TO IT, THE OWNER IS SUPPOSED TO GET SOME INCENTIVES (INCOMPLETE) (ARCHIVED)

 This repository hosts the on-chain program for Bundl (bundlsubs.com), implemented with Anchor on Solana.
 The program manages user subscription “bundles” that periodically distribute a per-interval token budget from a user’s SPL token account to up to five recipients.

 - Program ID: `FUEepu5sAshZAfkqWNszgymFj6xcymv5AVwVY2c6zY6i`